AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 ### Configuring Dispatcher to Use SSL {#configuring-dispatcher-to-use-ssl}

-To configure Dispatcher to connect with AEM or CQ over SSL, your [dispatcher.any](dispatcher-configuration.md) file requires the following properties:
+testTo configure Dispatcher to connect with AEM or CQ over SSL, your [dispatcher.any](dispatcher-configuration.md) file requires the following properties:

 * A virtual host that handles HTTPS requests.
 * The `renders` section of the virtual host includes an item that identifies the host name and port of the CQ or AEM instance that uses HTTPS.